MartinaMax/MartinaMax/README.md

 ### Hello stranger, my name is Martina

-Batchelor Web Development student at Bussines Academy SouthWest with previous education from AP degree in Multimedia Design from University College of Northern Denmark.
+Batchelor Web Development student at Bussines Academy SouthWest Denmark with previous education from AP degree in Multimedia Design from University College of Northern Denmark.

 Experience with technologies in...